mehwish-Iqbal/Unicorn-Companies-EDA/README.md

 ![Maximum Valuation per Industry](Images/02_max_valuation_per_industry.png)

+####  insights
+- AI company has the highest valuation
+- Retail and transporation companies have the lowest valuation even after reaching the unicorn status earliest
+---
 ### 3. Number of Companies Founded Each Year

 This visualization shows the yearly distribution of unicorn company foundations.

 ![Companies Founded Each Year](Images/03_companies_founded_each_year.png)

+#### Insights
+- Most comapanies were found in the year 2015 and 2016
+- The histogram is left skewed because most of the companies were founded after 2005

 ### 4. Unicorn Companies by Month